 - Total prohibition from Alcohol.

 For 7 – 8 years I tried this, Rantac before meals, Gym whenever possible, a combination of Yoga and meditation , and a bottle of Liv 52 always by my side .
 Military control worked, but on the days you erred a bit – an early morning flight, flight food, the occasional indulgence with Aloo Paratha or Luchi Aloo Dum, too many sweets and a glass of Vodka after a stressful day at work was all that was needed – and then it was 10 days of trauma, sometimes so acute that I used to throw up at night just to get relief.

-The best way to treat an attack is to eat very light, lots of Ginger, Buttermilk, Sugar Cane juice, fresh fruits, food with very less salt, Coconut water (This is alkaline) , Lemon Juice – think you have a light attack of Jaundice and treat yourself accordingly.
+The best way to treat an attack is to eat very light.
+Consume lots of Ginger, Buttermilk, Sugar Cane juice, fresh fruits, food with very less salt, and lots of Coconut water (This is alkaline), Lemon Juice – think you have a light attack of Jaundice and treat yourself accordingly.

 This is when a good friend of mine advised me to do a few yoga poses.
 My visit to Shreyas and the Yoga Teacher there added a few more asanas.
 Basically any twisting pose is great for the Liver.
 Twisting poses act as a Detox for the body.
 Hold the pose for 5 – 6 breaths so that the effect reaches beyond the muscle to the glands.
-(Consult with a good Yoga Teacher , any Yoga posture that pumps or squeezes the stomach like Kapalbhati is avoided)
+(Consult with a good Yoga Teacher, any Yoga posture that pumps or squeezes the stomach like Kapalbhati should be is avoided as it can make matters worse)

 This helped – and things got better after a few sittings of Reiki.